borisreitman/webutil/README.md

 Checks if `str` looks like a URL.

 ## HTML_Util

 Helper functions to work with current page loaded in the browser.

-## linkify(root_element)
+## linkify(element)

-Will find all URLs in HTML and turn them into links.
 Use this in order to avoid generating links on the server side.
 Doing it on client side prevents Cross Site Scripting attacks.
+Apply this on an element containing only text.

 ```
   <div id="$foo">